M Multi-Map

 The platform relies on a Decoupled State Machine pattern.
 The DOM never dictates truth.

-The Kernel (meta-mind-core.js)
+The Kernel (multi-map-core.js)

 Holds the MapState object.
 Performs all array mutations, handles UUID generation, runs the resolveOverlaps() physics loop, and manages the Breadth-First Search (BFS) algorithm for cascading downstream node deletions.
 Emits this.notify() on state change.

-The Sandbox (meta-mind-sandbox.js)
+The Sandbox (multi-map-sandbox.js)

 The View Controller.
 Subscribes to the Kernel.
 Utilizes pure mathematical DOM-Diffing (checking dataset.stateHash) to apply targeted innerHTML updates without destroying active mobile keyboards or CSS animation frames.